 What dynamic pricing actually requires — and why static rate cards fail

-Dynamic risk-based pricing replaces the band with a continuous function: each risk signal contributes a precise adjustment to a base rate, and the sum of all adjustments is the offered rate for that specific borrower.
+Dynamic risk-based pricing replaces the band with a continuous function: each risk signal contributes a precise adjustment to a prime rate, and the sum of all adjustments is the offered rate for that specific borrower.
 The adjustments are computed in real time from the credit file data, not from a manual lookup table that is reviewed quarterly.
 When a risk signal changes — a new bureau enquiry, a cash flow score that has improved over the last 3 months — the rate adjusts accordingly.

 The risk-based rate ladder: how the Pricing AI builds a rate for each borrower